 Aligning Monitoring With Board Expectations

 Boards increasingly request resilience KPIs that reflect detection and response capability.
+Read our blog to learn which Cyber Risk Metrics and Resilience KPIs matter the most.

 Relevant metrics include: